sonyarianto/pocketbase-docker/README.md

 Remember https://api.example.com/_/ to access the Admin page and https://api.example.com/api/ is the API endpoint.

-## Nginx config (base path scenario, reverse proxy use case)
+## Nginx config (using reverse proxy and using base path)

-This scenario will assume you have URL https://api.example.com/ (similar like above) but the Pocketbase will be on the base path called `pocketbase` so the end result will be like https://api.example.com/pocketbase
+This scenario will assume you have URL https://api.example.com/ (similar like previous Nginx scenario) but the Pocketbase will be on the base path called `pocketbase` so the end result will be like https://api.example.com/pocketbase

 ```
 server {